Rebound Anxiety

 Most people can work together with their doctor to create a treatment plan that aims to not only address the medication’s rebound anxiety side effects, but the initial anxiety disorder as well.
 Depending on the severity of the symptoms, a doctor might prescribe specific medications used for detox in cases of regular substance abuse withdrawal, as well as begin to taper the patient off the medication.
 Because the process can look so different from person to person, it is important to consult a professional who can help to minimize any risks and maximize the effectiveness of results.
 The goal is to help the body heal from its substance dependance without causing any residual physical or mental harm.

-A medical provider may choose to prescribe a different medication that can assist with anxiety, without causing the side effects often found in Benzodiazepines.
+A medical provider may choose to prescribe a different medication that can assist with anxiety, without causing the side effects often found in benzodiazepines.
 Usually, these medications are considered less “powerful” because their relief is not instantaneous, but they allow for more long-term success in managing anxiety.
 This process is effective and highlights the importance of working with a medical provider to ensure a safe resolution to an unfortunate circumstance.

 Get Addiction Support Now